 The type of arrow point defines its function.
 An arrow can be fitted with a variety of points designed for specific tasks, from target practice to big game hunting.
-The same dozen arrows, when properly matched to your bow, can be tipped with practice points before hunting season and later tipped with big game hunting broadheads that shoot similarly to the practice points.
+The same dozen arrows, when properly matched to your bow, can be tipped with practice points before hunting season.
+Later, they can be tipped with big game hunting broadheads that shoot similarly to the practice points.

-Arrow points are available in numerous styles, shapes, and weights; and each is designed for a specific purpose.
+Arrow points are available in numerous styles, shapes, and weights.
+Each is designed for a specific purpose.

 Bullet and Field Target Points